dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 -   A validator votes for a leader proposal iff it extends one of its longest notarized chains, and the epoch number of the block matches the current epoch

-**Commit**: Whenever a 3-chain of blocks (as depicted below) whose epochs are consecutive is formed, a validator finalizes the middle block of the 3-chain and its prefix chain.
+**Commit**: Whenever a 3-chain of notarized blocks (as depicted below) whose epochs are consecutive is formed, a validator finalizes the middle block of the 3-chain and its prefix chain.